-If you qualify to be in the trial, we will ask you to attend in the morning on the vaccination day (Day 0).
-We will ask you a few questions to check there have been no new problems since screening.
-We will check your blood pressure, pulse and temperature (observations) and we will take blood samples.
+If you qualify to be in the trial, you will be asked to attend in the morning on the vaccination day (Day 0).
+You will be asked a few questions to check there have been no new problems since screening.
+Your blood pressure, pulse and temperature (observations) will be checked and blood samples taken.
 All women will have a urinary pregnancy test before vaccination.

-We will give you an injection with the vaccine into your arm and we will cover the vaccine site with a dressing.
+The vaccine will then be given by injection into your arm and the vaccine site will be covered with a dressing.
 We will need to keep an eye on you in the waiting room of the department for 1 hour after the vaccine.
-After this period, we will check your observations again and the injection site inspected.
-We will give you a thermometer, tape measure and an E-diary account to record all your symptoms and your temperature every day for 7 days after vaccination.
+After this period, observations will be checked again and the injection site inspected.
+You will then be given a thermometer, tape measure and an E-diary account to record all your symptoms and your temperature every day for 7 days after vaccination.
 After these 7 days we will ask you to record if you feel unwell or take any medications over the next 3 weeks.
 Overall the vaccination visit will take about two and a half hours.